 You could… get better at networking

 Two of the perceived difficulties of networking among students and graduates are a) finding the people to talk to, and b) knowing what to say when you meet them.
-IT’s not just for the boys! is the ideal opportunity to meet loads of recruiters – from employers such as AIG, Argos, BP, Bloomberg, CGI, CHP Consulting, Dell, IBM, Isban, J.P.
+IT’s not just for the boys! is the ideal opportunity to meet loads of recruiters – from employers such as AIG, Argos, BP, Bloomberg, CGI, Alfa, Dell, IBM, Isban, J.P.
 Morgan, Orbium and Vodafone – and get practise at making conversation in a professional setting.
 ‘It encouraged me to go to other networking events afterwards,’ says Siobhan.

 You will… have a free day out at a cool venue